 David Ogilvy was famous for having written over 100 headlines for one advertisement.

 You have to crap out 25 headlines for every piece of content.

 To “crap out” those 25 headlines here are 25 fill-in-the-blank formulas focused directly on the driving principles of heaven and hell.
-Let’s use KlientBoost’s soon-to-launch affiliate program landing page as our test case for each one:
+Let’s use KlientBoost’s affiliate program landing page as our test case for each one:

 Stop [hell] …by [offer]

 Stop [Throwing Away Money on PPC Referrals]… by [Grabbing Your Partnership Guide]

 The only thing keeping you in [hell] … but with [offer] you can [heaven].